Plan, Deliver & Operate Microsoft Teams with Confidence

 Key differences between the Network Assessment Tool and CloudReady

-The Network Assessment Tool requires manual, per-machine configuration and deployment from different points within the network.
-Configuration is done by editing .NET .config files for ports, duration and other test criteria.
+The Network Assessment Tool requires a manual, per-machine configuration and deployment from different points within the network.
+Configuration is done by editing .NET config files for ports, duration and other test criteria.
 There’s no deployment or setup help.